 The Enlightenment Foundation Libraries (EFL) are designed to build on top of each other in layers, steadily becoming higher level yet allowing access to each individual level as they go.
 Whether you're looking for the types of low-level helpers contained in the

-The documentation on this section of the website is written with a focus on the next-generation release, currently in beta.
-While this means that the documentation is only partial in places, it will get you started with the very latest revision of EFL and all the new and improved features it brings.
+The documentation on this section of the website is written with a focus on the next-generation API called Unified API, currently rolling out of the beta stage.
+While this means that the Unified documentation is only partial in places, it will get you started with the very latest revision of EFL and all the new and improved features it brings.

-Information on porting software between the current and beta releases of EFL can be found as part of the Programming Guides section.
+Information on porting existing software to the Unified API can be found as part of the Programming Guides section.

 Developers working with the Enlightenment Foundation Libraries can do so in a variety of languages.
-Each of the following documentation categories is split by language: at present the majority include documentation only for the C language, with documentation for additional languages to follow.
+Each of the following documentation categories is split by language: at present the majority include documentation only for the C and C# languages, with documentation for additional languages to follow.

 In all cases, the language to which a particular document applies will be indicated in the page location: a document in

 /develop/tutorials/c will be for the C language, whereas